Carrie Williams Clifford: Writing

-Clifford wrote two books of poetry, Race Rhymes (1911) and The Widening Light (1922), the first of which she dedicated to her mother and the second which she dedicated to her race.
+Clifford wrote two books of poetry, Race Rhymes (1911) and The Widening Light (1922), the first of which she dedicated to her mother and the second of which she dedicated to her race.
 She wrote in the preface of Race Rhymes that the common theme of the poems is "the uplift of humanity" and that she hoped her poems would "change some evil heart, right some wrong and raise some arm strong to deliver."
 The poems in these books grapple with issues of racial and gender inequality, discuss current events in black political life, and celebrate black historical figures.
 Issues like lynching appear both in her poetry and political advocacy work.
 She also wrote in favor of temperance.

 Clifford's political work and poetry intersected in her involvement in black newspapers.
 Her poems, with their political messages, were occasionally published in these papers, and she published essays there as well.
 In her essay "Votes for Children," published in the NAACP paper The Crisis, Clifford argued in favor of women's enfranchisement as a way of protecting children and the family.
 Clifford also contributed to the women's section of the Cleveland Journal as its editor.
 Beyond being the organization's president, Clifford further contributed to the Ohio Federation of Colored Women's Clubs by editing their recurring publication and an essay collection.